Clement Street Farmers Market

 After the market, the rest of Clement Street awaits.
 Green Apple Books sits a few blocks west.
 Dim sum restaurants open for weekend brunch.
 The butchers and fish markets run sales to compete with the market crowds.

 The Richmond neighborhood built its identity around food, and the Sunday farmers market reinforces that reputation.
-Immigrants from every corner of Asia opened the restaurants and groceries that made this street famous.
+Immigrants from across Asia opened the restaurants and groceries that made this street famous.
 The farmers market adds another layer to an already remarkable food scene.

 Parking requires patience.
 Street spots fill early, but the residential blocks north and south of Clement usually have openings if you are willing to walk a block.
 The 38 Geary drops you right in the middle of everything.